input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 We are now entering the **Computation Phase**.
 We have waited long enough for the first slot leader within the initial interval to have the opportunity to produce a block and submit the corresponding attested output.
 However, because the slot distribution is privately visible, leaders within the interval cannot determine whether they are the first to produce a block.

 Each leader is free to adopt their own strategy for deciding whether to initiate the proof of computation.
-A simple and conservative approach is to wait until $`\text{currentSlot} \geq \text{nextSlotLeader} - \left(\frac{T_\Phi}{82} + C\right)`$, where $`C`$ is a small constant.
+A simple and conservative approach is to wait until $`\text{currentSlot} \geq \text{nextElectedSlot} - \left(\frac{T_\Phi}{82} + C\right)`$, where $`C`$ is a small constant.
 At that point, the leader may begin computing.
 If a block has already been produced by then, the leader can either skip the computation or abort it if already in progress.
 This delay increases the chances that any earlier eligible leaders have already submitted their outputs, thereby minimizing the risk of redundant proofs.

 To publish the first block of interval $`i \in [1..82]`$, the node invokes: